 Retinol is the most effective anti-scar topical treatment.
-If used correctly for at least six months, it produces a gradual skin exfoliation and production of new collagen fibers in the dermis.
+If used correctly for at least six months, it produces a gradual skin exfoliation and the production of new collagen fibers in the dermis.
 These effects can decrease the depths and the appearance of depressed acne scars and provide a healthier, brighter look for the skin.
 Combined with niacinamide and dimethicone, high-quality retinol will cause less redness and irritation than the simple "one size fits all" prescription retinoids.

 The most effective of those would be retinol.
 Used in the adequate percentage of 0.25%-0.5%, it causes a mild, invisible exfoliation of the skin's upper layer.
 With time it renews the epidermis and makes the skin smoother and brighter.
 More importantly, retinol penetrates deeper into the dermis and triggers the production of new collagen.
-If used for at least six months, these effects will reduce the appearance of physical scars and provide a smoother glowing look to the skin.
-Combining niacinamide with retinol will enhance the beneficial effects of the retinol while reducing skin redness and irritation.
+If used for at least six months, these effects will reduce the appearance of physical scars and provide a smoother, glowing look to the skin.
+Combining niacinamide with retinol will enhance the beneficial effects of retinol while reducing skin redness and irritation.

 What is the effect of silicone gel on scars?

 There are multiple silicon gels on the market claiming to help with scars.
 Silicone gel or silicone sheets can sometimes help with hypertrophic, raised scars.
 Unfortunately, silicon gels do not affect the skin's deeper layer and will not help depressed acne scars.
-A better choice for depressed scars will be dimethicone, a type of silicon used in a high-end moisturizing cream.
-Dimethicone will not be as effective as retinol or niacinamide but would help make the skin smoothers and reduce the appearance and feel of depressed scars.
+A better choice for depressed scars is dimethicone, a type of silicon used in a high-end moisturizing cream.
+Dimethicone will not be as effective as retinol or niacinamide but would help make the skin smoothers and reduce the appearance of depressed scars.

 Anti-scar clay masks